 I am working on a variety of exciting projects, including with many excellent coauthors.
 My publications and working papers are here.
 Feel free to contact me about ongoing research projects.

-You can sign up for my office hours here.
+Students can sign up for my office hours here.